 With October comes Pet Obesity Awareness Day, and an important reminder that a healthy weight helps ensure a healthy pet.

 Did you know that over half of cat and dog owners give their pet food if they beg for it?
 And that almost a quarter of pet owners sometimes overfeed their pet just to keep him or her happy?
-Those are just two worrisome findings of an international study announced earlier this year by Royal Canin, the Waltham Centre for Pet Nutrition, and the University of Liverpool.
+Those are just two worrisome findings of an international study by Royal Canin, the Waltham Centre for Pet Nutrition, and the University of Liverpool.

 And it’s a significant problem when you consider that the health risks of pet obesity include arthritis, diabetes and cardiovascular problems.
 Here’s a helpful primer about the obesity epidemic for U.S. dogs and cats and how to tell if your own pet is overweight.